-That’s why the National Council for Behavioral Health introduced the Mental Health First Aid for Fire/EMS module to provide a fundamental understanding of the common mental health challenges experienced by first responders and the skills to identify and respond to someone who may be in crisis.
+That’s why the National Council for Mental Wellbeing introduced the Mental Health First Aid for Fire/EMS module to provide a fundamental understanding of the common mental health challenges experienced by first responders and the skills to identify and respond to someone who may be in crisis.
 The program also teaches post-crisis strategies for first responders to better assess and access support for themselves, their colleagues and community members.

 This month, you can help #BetheDifference for our first responders.
 Here are some things you can do.